Video Captions and Subtitles

 4. Upload or drag in your file(s), then click Upload.

-5. If you want to order subtitles, select Add Foreign Language Subtitles, then choose the languages you need (e.g., Spanish (Spain)).
+5. To add subtitles, select Add Foreign Language Subtitles, then choose the languages you need (e.g., Korean, Arabic, and French).

 6. In the Output File Formats field, select WebVTT (.vtt).
 This is the only file type supported by the CMS.